karthikchintala1/jasper2/_posts/2018/Oct_2018/2018-10-02-creating-custom-tag-helpers-in-asp-net-core.markdown

 {% endhighlight %}

 We have the new tag in the HTML i.e., `coloredlabel` this is because we've specified the output tag name to be `coloredlabel`.

+{%highlight csharp%}
+output.TagName = "coloredlabel";
+{%endhighlight%}

-And the style attribute on the tag generated as any normal HTML tag would generate.
+And the style attribute will be generated as any normal HTML tag would generate.

 ### Set Content

 The `SetContent` method will set the content of the HTML tag.
-It just sets the content and not the HTML.
+Note that this method just sets the content and not the HTML.

 Let's modify our coloredlabel class to facilitate the Set content method.